 Not surprisingly, the Waikato – where the grass is greener than just about anywhere else in New Zealand – is a cheese-lover’s paradise, and many of the country’s best-established cheese-makers are here – including Mercer Cheese, a tiny shop beside the main state highway, next to a truck stop.
 Here, since the early 1980s, Alfred Alfrink and wife Ineke have been making 12-kilogram rounds of edam, maasdam and gouda, which they slice to order in front of you in the shop.

 Over The Moon Dairy, meanwhile, is a relative newcomer: it started in 2008 in the little country town of Putaruru, producing cheese from sheep’s, goat’s and cow’s milk, all sourced from farms close by the factory.
 Their cheeses are marked by intense flavours and technical precision.
-Many of the recipes were created by co-owner Neil Willman, who is a master of cheese and runs the New Zealand Cheese School, so if you’re really keen, you can drop by for a cheese-making course as well.
+If you’re really keen, you can drop by for a cheese-making course as well.
 The Galactic Gold – a washed-rind – is the cheese to end all cheeses.

 The Waikato is the epicentre of the country’s dairy industry, with hectare after hectare of rolling, lush grass: at the heart of it all is Hamilton, one of New Zealand’s fastest growing cities, with a passionate local culture and award-winning botanical gardens.
 Make time to visit Raglan – 45 minutes’ drive away on the coast – which is pretty much the perfect small surf town.

 Lower North Island